 It’s a great introduction to the sub-genre of operational war games, and a welcome change of perspective for those of us wondering what really makes a war run.
 If they can’t be fed or equipped, it doesn’t matter how well a soldier is shooting.

 Sometimes the most sobering thing you can do to drive home the vulnerability of battle in war games is to strip away everything we’re used to in a shooter – regenerating armour, piles of hit points, copious cover – and show how quickly we’d really last under fire.
-Operation Flashpoint was a concerted effort to do just that.
-It’s still remarkable when played today.
+Operation Flashpoint is a concerted effort to do just that.

-At the start of each mission you’re presented with a briefing, handed a map, compass, watch, and notebook, and then booted onto an unforgiving island in 1980s Eastern Europe.
+At the start of each mission you’re presented with a briefing, handed a map, compass, watch, and notebook.
+Then you’re booted onto an unforgiving island in 1980s Eastern Europe.
 You might be guarding a base, engaging in reconnaissance, bearing down on an objective, or simply driving a truck – but all the time, you’ll be acutely aware of the sudden death that awaits you if you slip up.
 Bohemia’s Arma 3 is a successful (and far prettier) continuation of the same feel.